 M1 queues northbound from Northampton following reports of mid-morning crash near motorway services

+Six-mile queues on M1 northbound from Northampton following reports of mid-morning crash near motorway services

 National Highways warning of 20-minute delays for drivers trying to get past the scene